agj/copy-paste-js/README.md

 const partial = (f, args1) => (...args2) => f.apply(null, args1.concat(args2));
 ```

+Takes a function `f` and a list of arguments `args1`, and returns a function that will invoke `f` with `args1` plus any other arguments passed to it.

 #### partialR

 ```js
 const partialR = (f, args1) => (...args2) => f.apply(null, args2.concat(args1));
 ```

+Takes a function `f` and a list of arguments `args1`, and returns a function that will invoke `f` with any arguments passed to it plus `args1` to its right.

 #### pipe

 ```js
 const pipe = (...fs) => fs.reduce((left, right) => (...args) => right(left(...args)));
 ```

+Takes any number of functions, and returns a function that will execute them from left to right, passing the return value of one as the input to the next.

 #### throttle